Roger Whittaker: Personal life and death

 Whittaker married Natalie O'Brien on 15 August 1964.
 They had five children, 12 grandchildren, and two great-grandchildren.
+Additionally, Whittaker was the uncle of BBC broadcaster Simon Logan.
 In 1986, he published his autobiography, So Far, So Good, co-written with his wife, who became his manager in 1989.

 Whittaker's father never forgave his son for abandoning a medical career, and their differences were never resolved.
-His parents did not attend any of their son's concerts and refused to participate in the episode of This Is Your Life when he was the subject.
+His parents did not attend any of their son's concerts and refused to participate in an episode of This Is Your Life where he was the subject.
 Still living in Nairobi, they were the victims of a robbery on 1 April 1989 in which a small gang of men killed Whittaker’s father and left his mother, who freed herself some hours later, tied up in the bathroom.
 The perpetrators were never caught, and Whittaker's mother returned to England where she died in 1996.
 Whittaker said of the incident: "It will affect me for the rest of my life, but I believe we should all live without hate if we can".
-Whittaker was the Uncle of BBC Broadcaster Simon Logan.

 Whittaker was involved in efforts to save the black rhino, donating recording royalties and money from concert program sales to create sanctuaries for the species in Kenya.

 After living in Ireland for some years, he retired with his wife to France in 2012, ending his final tour in 2013.
 He died in a hospital near Toulouse on 13 September 2023, aged 87.
 His longtime publicist Howard Elson said the cause was “complications following a long illness.”